NPChelsy/npch_portfolio/README.md

 - Built a logistic regression model in R with an accuracy rate of 90% to predict a customer’s likelihood of purchasing term deposits.

 - Collaborated with 4 other undergraduate students to derive business values and provide suggestions to improve the term deposit subscription rate.

+**VPD Crime Data Predictive Analysis   | CMPT353 - Computational Data Science | Aug 2023**

+- Extracted and processed 4 files of publicly available crime data on the Vancouver Police Department website.

+- Utilized statistical methods to identify patterns of crime report before, during, and after the COVID-19 pandemic.